Students and Alumni

 James Timbrell (San Francisco, CA)

-attended Willamette University’s Atkinson Graduate School of Management on a merit-based scholarship and graduated with an MBA in May 2008.
+graduated with top honors in Public Service from Northwestern University School of Law in Chicago.
+In Sept.
+2014, he will begin work at the San Francisco Public Defender's Office.
 While a Classics major and Mathematics minor at the College of Liberal Arts, James was a NWC Cross Country Academic All-Star, acclaimed food critic for the Willamette Collegian, and sometime free-lance writer for the Statesman Journal.
+Later he attended Willamette University’s Atkinson Graduate School of Management on a merit-based scholarship and graduated with an MBA in May 2008.
 As a graduate student, he co-authored an article for the Journal of Advertising with AGSM Dean and Professor of Marketing Debra Ringold.
-After working in business for a while and, on the side, co-founding his own organic honey business, the San Francisco Honey Co., James is now attending law school at Northwestern University in Chicago.
-He continues to write, e.g., for Culinary Trends and Willamette's Scene Magazine.
+After working in business for a while and, on the side, co-founding his own organic honey business, the San Francisco Honey Co.
+On the side, James has continued to write, e.g., for Culinary Trends and Willamette's Scene Magazine.